Textual Bayes: Quantifying Prompt Uncertainty in LLM-Based Systems: Experiment Details

 In this section, we describe our method for Bayesian inference on \lbss.
 We begin with the setup described in \autoref{sec:lbs}: an \lbs $\lbsfunc(x; \theta)$ that gives rise to a statistical model $p(y \mid x, \theta)$, where $x$ is the input, $y$ is the output, and $\theta = (\theta_1, \ldots, \theta_k)$ represents all the textual parameters involved in the system.
-We assume that $p(y \mid x, \theta)$ can be evaluated for any considered \lbs; see \autoref{app:method} for a discussion on this assumption and a description of how we can use open-source models as surrogates to estimate $\modeldens$ and $\likelihood$ in practice.
+We assume that $\modeldens$ can be evaluated for any \lbs we consider; to do this in full generality for closed source models, we require some approximations, including selective use of open-source likelihoods as surrogates --- see \appref{app:approximations} for more details.
 Our Bayesian inference algorithm will provide samples $\theta^{(1)}, \ldots, \theta^{(m)} \sim\posterior$, which can in turn be used to quantify uncertainty over the system's outputs as per \autoref{eq:post_pred}.

 \textbf{Textual priors}\quad To perform Bayesian inference, we must specify our prior beliefs about $\theta$ in the form of a distribution $p(\theta)$.
 Although $\theta$ lies in an infinite and semantically complex space of discrete text, humans are well equipped to reason and express their beliefs about textual variables.
-For example, a practitioner's prior about a prompt $\theta_i$ might be that it should describe the purpose of the corresponding LLM call, guidelines for how to solve the task at hand, and the expected structure of the output.
-To exploit this knowledge, we codify our beliefs about each parameter $\theta_i$ as a free-form human-written string of textual constraints $\priorstr_i$, and provide it to an LLM to model the resulting parameter as
+For example, a practitioner's prior about a prompt $\theta_j$ might be that it should describe the purpose of the corresponding LLM call, guidelines for how to solve the task at hand, and the expected structure of the output.
+To exploit this knowledge, we codify our beliefs about each parameter $\theta_j$ as a free-form human-written string of textual constraints $\priorstr_j$, and provide it to an LLM to model the resulting parameter as

-For simplicity, we construct our prior $p(\theta) = \prod_{i=1}^kp(\theta_i)$ by assuming that all textual variables are independent, but this setup can be easily generalized by specifying joint constraints over multiple parameters $\theta_i$ and modelling them in a single LLM call.
+For simplicity, we construct our prior $p(\theta) = \prod_{j=1}^kp(\theta_j)$ by assuming that all textual variables are independent, but this setup can be easily generalized by specifying joint constraints over multiple parameters $\theta_j$ and modelling them in a single LLM call.

 \textbf{\mcmcalgfull}\quad Having constructed our prior $p(\theta)$, we now need an algorithm to sample from $p(\theta \mid \dataset)$.
 A generally applicable MCMC method for text could have wide-ranging applications even beyond Bayesian inference.
 To this end, we propose \mcmcalgfull (\mcmcalg), a text-specific variant of MH.